top of page

 The team at Lion Landscapes believe that the programme has proved successful in creating behavioural change, it engages and trains local people directly in wildlife monitoring in their land and helps to demonstrate an extremely clear link between the presence of wildlife, especially carnivores and the provision of local benefits.
 The programme has been recognised by the local government, village leaders and Park authorities as making a real impact both on local development and conservation.
 One critical part is that villagers keen to increase their benefits through greater wildlife populations can do so in many ways, such as by limiting poisoning, traditional hunts, bushmeat snaring or by setting aside specific areas of land for wildlife.

 For more information please follow these two links here and here.
-We are proud to support this project and we have been able to contribute £500 ($600) to go towards two camera traps as part of this community based programme.
+We are proud to support this project and we have been able to contribute £500 to go towards two camera traps as part of this community based programme.
 We would like to thank Dr Amy Dickman and the Lion Landscapes team for their great cooperation so far and for the use of photos used on this page which show some of the lions captured on the camera traps in community areas and the local people installing camera traps and receiving community benefits.
 We look forward to continuing our support for this brilliant organisation long into the future.
+In May 2024 we repeated this donation by another £500 increasing our support to £1000 overall.

 Lion landscapes logo.jpg